 This course is designed for those students who meet the established criteria and requirements for Honors Math in the school.
 The content in this course follows the North Carolina Standard Course of Study.
-The students enrolled in this course will be expected to complete Math I by the end of the 8th grade.
 In addition to the standards expected in Math 6, Honors Math 6 students will complete extensions to include computing with all rational numbers; solving problems by using ratios and proportions; solving equations and inequalities involving applications of area, surface area, and volume; and comparing data sets to analyze their center and spread.
 Students will engage in relevant and authentic problems around the standards and will also be expected to recognize potential problems, analyze errors, solve problems proficiently, and use complex reasoning.
+Honors Math 6, which includes 6th and 7th grade standards from a conceptual lens, is the highest level of math offered in 6th grade in CMS.